Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   `PC * CDELT`, not from bare `CDELT`
 - the second WCS axis is the `CEA` equal-area latitude coordinate, not direct angular latitude
-- the validator therefore keeps the original `CRLN-CEA / CRLT-CEA` axis types and uses the effective linear transform when constructing the Astropy comparison WCS
+- the Python validator keeps the original `CRLN-CEA / CRLT-CEA` axis types and uses the effective linear transform when constructing the Astropy comparison WCS
 - JHV and Astropy agree to numerical precision
-- representative measured results on `extra/test/data/mrzqs260301t2314c2308_169.fits`:
+- measured results on `extra/test/data/mrzqs260301t2314c2308_169.fits`:
   - full pixel-center check:
     - `1.02e-7 mas` max (`5.684342e-14 px`)